- Implied volatility (IV) is an estimate of the future volatility of the underlying stock based on options prices.

 When you are considering a particular options contract and are evaluating its volatility, one helpful strategy may be to look at a chart of an option’s implied volatility compared with its historical volatility.

-For instance, when IV has increased (or decreased) in the past, has it actually resulted in increased (decreased) volatility for the underlying stock soon after (e.g., has an increase in implied volatility been followed by an increase in historical volatility)?
-Consider the chart below, where a recent increase in implied volatility (orange line) in mid March was followed by an increase in observed historical volatility (blue line) in mid April.
+For instance, when IV has increased (or decreased) in the past, has it actually resulted in increased (or decreased) volatility for the underlying stock soon after (e.g., has an increase in implied volatility been followed by an increase in historical volatility)?
+Consider the chart below, where a recent increase in implied volatility (orange line) in mid-March was followed by an increase in observed historical volatility (blue line) in mid-April.

 Exploding and imploding IVs

-You can easily find an option’s IV or HV on its options research page on Fidelity.com and in Active Trader Pro(R), or by reviewing the options chain.
-To evaluate an option’s IV, consider the current IV against its one-month IV.
-You could also compare an option’s 30-day IV against longer-term IV data, such as its 60-day IV, 90-day IV, 120-day IV, etc.
+You can easily find an option's IV or HV on its options research page on Fidelity.com and in Active Trader Pro®, or by reviewing the options chain.
+To evaluate an option's IV, consider the current IV against its 1-month IV.
+You could also compare an option's 30-day IV against longer-term IV data, such as its 60-day IV, 90-day IV, 120-day IV, etc.

 Frequently, an option that has a very large increase in implied volatility (exploding IV) is one where the company of the underlying stock has an announcement forthcoming, such as an earnings report or another major company pronouncement.
-Of the top 10 screen results that appeared in the exploding IV screen on May 11, 2016, all 10 were scheduled to report earnings within the next seven days.
+Of the top 10 screen results that appeared in the exploding IV screen on August 27, 2018, all 10 were scheduled to report earnings within the next 7 days.
 This suggests that companies reporting earnings will commonly experience an increase in implied volatility.

 When IV rises, it may increase the value of an options contract and present an opportunity to profit with strategies such as long straddles and strangles.